geyal/awesome-machine-learning/README.md

 * [OPFython](https://github.com/gugarosa/opfython) - A Python-inspired implementation of the Optimum-Path Forest classifier.
 * [Opytimizer](https://github.com/gugarosa/opytimizer) - Python-based meta-heuristic optimization techniques.
 * [Gradio](https://github.com/gradio-app/gradio) - A Python library for quickly creating and sharing demos of models.
 Debug models interactively in your browser, get feedback from collaborators, and generate public links without deploying anything.
+* [Prophet](https://github.com/facebook/prophet) - Prophet is a procedure for forecasting time series data based on an additive model where non-linear trends are fit with yearly, weekly, and daily seasonality, plus holiday effects.

 <a name="python-data-analysis"></a>
 #### Data Analysis / Data Visualization